Blog post

 Interns onboarding modeled in Cardanit

-The power of a cloud-based BPMN editor
+The power of a cloud-based BPMN modeler

 The possibility to remotely access your workflows with no hardware limitations whatsoever, along with functionalities enabling real-time collaboration and sharing capabilities, or automatically generated process manuals are precious time savers for any business analyst, especially in these challenging times.